jedisct1/libsodium-doc/libsodium_users/README.md

   Windows.
 * [Cyph](https://cyph.im/): End-to-end encrypted, authenticated, and ephemeral chat with voice + video + file transfers.
+* [DAT](https://datproject.org): Nonprofit-backed data sharing protocol for applications of the future.
 * [Discord](https://discordapp.com): All-in-one voice and text chat for gamers that’s free, secure, and works on both your desktop and phone.
 * [Dovecot](https://dovecot.org): Dovecot is an open source IMAP and POP3 email